adonisjs-community/create-adonis-ts-app/README.md

 - **api**: Project structure + dependencies tailored for creating a REST API server.
 - **web**: Traditional web application with server rendered templates and pre-configured support for sessions.
 - **slim**: A smallest possible AdonisJS application.
-Still way powerful and feature rich then an Express application.
+Still way powerful and feature rich than an Express application.

 ## Creating a new app